ammarsabircheema/computing_tutorials/Spacy_and_Markovify_tutorial/Readme.md

 ### Tokenization

 Tokenization is the process of breaking a given character sequence into pieces called tokens, excluding punctuation marks.
-Example
-Here is an example of tokenization:

-Input:  Friends, Romans, Countrymen, lend me your ears;
-Output:  Friends Romans Countrymen lend me your ears

 ### Lemmatization and Stemming